Real Connected Cursive Fonts!

 The .zip file should automatically decompress to a new folder when downloaded.
 If not, double-click the .zip file to decompress it.
 You should make a backup copy of the .zip file for safe keeping.

 Open the downloaded folder (decompressed from the .zip file), then open the folder named “Fonts to Install” to see all font files (.otf extension), then install using Font Book (steps below).

 Install single font file: Double-click each font file to open it in Font Book, then click the “Install Font” button.

 Install multiple font files: Click on Applications (at left in the folder window), then open Font Book (double-click it).
 Go to the File menu, select Add Fonts, then choose the “Fonts to Install” folder (from the downloaded folder or CD), and click “Open” to install all the fonts in that folder.

-To start using the fonts, open a new document in TextEdit, Pages, Word for Mac (2008 or above), or an Adobe application (CS4 and above).
+To start using the fonts, open a new document in TextEdit, Pages, Word for Mac (2008 or newer), or an Adobe application (CS4 or newer).
 If the application was open when you installed the fonts, you will need to quit the application and then re-open it to use the fonts.
 Choose the fonts from the Font menu or Character palette.

 Printed instructions are included with CDs.
 If you have lost the instructions, here are the steps.